claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 There are a couple of activities below that benefit from these types of questions.
 Take your pick or come up with your own:

-- What's something small you find satisfying? (eg cycling over crunchy Autumn leaves - but it's amazing how many different things people will come up with)
+- What's something small/trivial you find satisfying? (eg cycling over crunchy Autumn leaves - but it's amazing how many different things people will come up with)
 - What part of the world do you currently live in?
 - What takes up the majority of your weekday time?
 - What's the last TV show you watched, and would you recommend it?